jpverkamp/blog/content/programming/2013/2013-09-14-diffie-hellman-key-exchange.md

 - Prime Numbers
 - Public-key cryptography
 ---
-Today we're going to be talking about cryptography, specifically {{< wikipedia page="Diffie-Hellman key exchange" text="Diffie-Hellman key exchange" >}}[^1].
+Today we're going to be talking about cryptography, specifically [[wiki:Diffie-Hellman key exchange|Diffie-Hellman key exchange]]()[^1].
 The basic idea isn't necessarily to communicate in secret, but rather to establish the information that makes doing so much easier. <!--more-->

 The basic idea behind Diffie-Hellman is actually fairly straightforward.
-We'll go ahead and let this nice image from {{< wikipedia page="Diffie-Hellman key exchange" text="Wikipedia" >}}[^2] illustrate for us.
+We'll go ahead and let this nice image from [[wiki:Diffie-Hellman key exchange|Wikipedia]]()[^2] illustrate for us.

 Assume that Alice and Bob wish to establish some secret key.
 Better yet, they wish to do so such that no eavesdropper (Eve) can figure out what that key is, even if Eve can intercept any communication between Alice and Bob.

 The first step is for Alice and Bob to choose some public piece of information (in this case, yellow paint) and a piece of private information each (red paint for Alice and teal for Bob).
 They then each mix their private color with the public color.
 Throughout this process, the assumption is that it is easy to mix paint and that the results for mixing two colors will always be the same, but at the same time it is difficult to separate paints once mixed.
-It turns out to be true for paint, but also true for {{< wikipedia "modular exponentiation" >}} (which we'll get to shortly).
+It turns out to be true for paint, but also true for [[wiki:modular exponentiation]]() (which we'll get to shortly).
 In any case, once both have mixed their paint, they'll send their mixed paint buckets to each other.

 {{< figure src="/embeds/2013/dh-1.png" >}}